Sti2nd/electron-fagkveld/README.md

 #### Open in another program

 We want the ability to open the song in another music app.

-Create a button that plays the song in the another music program.
+1. Create a button.

-1. Using Node.js [Child Process API](https://nodejs.org/api/child_process.html#child_process_child_process_exec_command_options_callback) to access the command line.
-Import exec to execute the below commands.
+2. Use Node.js [Child Process API](https://nodejs.org/api/child_process.html#child_process_child_process_exec_command_options_callback) to access the command line.
+Import exec and execute the below commands.

     ```JavaScript
     const { exec } = require('child_process')